dvc0310/dashboard/frontend/README.md

 ## Overview

 The `frontend` package is responsible for defining the user interface and interactivity of the Dash web application.
-It manages the layout, the callbacks that handle user interactions, and the tabs that segment the data visualization into different views.
+It manages the layout, the callbacks that handle user interactions, and the tabs that separate the data visualization into different views.

 ## Table of Contents